pixelflinger/lanczos-2d/README.md

 I finally got around implementing Lanczos-2 into Filament using the RBF and supposed "correct" definition $L_2(x,y) = L_2(\sqrt{x^2+y^2})$ for sampling the TAA input.
-Surprisingly, it produced an overly sharpened image; sure, it looked sharp, but it also looked wrong.
+Surprisingly, it produced an overly sharpened image.
+It looked sharp, but it also looked wrong.

-Moreover, this sharpening happened even when centering the Lanczos kernel at exactly pixel centers – You'd expect the filter to be a no-op in that case, as it is in 1D.
+Moreover, this sharpening happened even when centering the Lanczos kernel exactly at pixel centers.
+We would expect the filter to be a no-op in that case, as it is in 1D.

 ![lanczos-2 no-op](art/lanczos_noop.svg)\
 _The 1D Lanczos filter is a no-op when centered on an input sample_

-Obviously when looking at it more closely, it is clear that it cannot be a no-op, since the corner samples are not located at the same distance as the “cross” samples, so they receive a negative weight:
+When looking at it more closely, it is clear that it cannot be a no-op, since the corner samples are not located at the same distance as the “cross” samples, so they receive a negative weight:

 ![2D Lanczos weights](art/Lanczos2d.svg)\